EnigmaCurry/d.rymcg.tech/icecast/README.md

 make config
 ```

-Icecast uses different passwords for different roles: Sources, Relays
+Icecast uses different passwords for different roles: Sources, Relays,
-and , Admin. `make config` will create randomized passwords and save
+and Admin. `make config` will create randomized passwords and save
 them to your `.env_{DOCKER_CONTEXT}` file.

 If your client does not support TLS, you can bind the icecast port